Buying Guide- Espresso machines

 Lever pull machines:

 What’s old is new again with these machines.
 They are silent as there is no pump.
 As a result, they require a mains connection.
 Shot quality is outstanding as the waning pressure profile minimises the likelihood of unpleasant tertiary extraction in the espresso shot.
 Many of our clients purchase a variety of espresso machines and then ultimately settle on a lever machine- forever.
 The romance and beauty of these machines combines with some of the best espresso possible.
 They are in a nutshell, coffee nirvana.
-Examples include the groundbreaking Nurri L-Type SA and Izzo Alex/Valexia Leva.
+Examples include the Profitec Pro 800 and Izzo Alex/Valexia Leva.
 The Olympia Express Cremina offers an expensive, Swiss manufactured alternative to the much larger spring lever machines.

 Pressure profiling/Flow profiling machines. $$$$$

 Pressure profiling is the latest buzz word in coffee.
 Some commercial machines have demonstrated that the ability to vary extraction pressure within a shot can bring out the absolute best attributes of any coffee.
-Rocket Espresso have also entered this market with their incredible and versatile R NINE ONE which we consider to be far and above the most versatile machine in this class.
-The new Vibiemme Domobar Super which we feel is the sweet spot in this category.
+Rocket Espresso are in this market with their incredible and versatile R NINE ONE as is San Remo with their You.
+The Vibiemme Domobar Super 2B is the bang for buck sweet spot in this category in our opinion.

 Shopping Cart